unInstance/unbatt/README.md

 limitations under the License.

 # NOTES
-Back in the day when was an unskilled Arch user, right after I had installed dwm, I was looking for a program to display notifications if ...
+Back in the day when I was an unskilled Arch user, right after I had installed dwm, I was looking for a program to display notifications if ...
 Well, you got me.
 It turned out there were a lot of such things but all of them were either bloated, or did not work at all.
 Use this code if you feel the way I do.